metaapi/metaapi-python-sdk/docs/metaApi/managingAccounts.rst

           'magic': 123456,
           'keywords': ["Raw Trading Ltd"],
-          'quoteStreamingIntervalInSeconds': 2.5, # set to 0 to receive quote per tick 'reliability': 'regular' # set this field to 'high' value if you want to increase uptime of your account (recommended for production environments)
+          'quoteStreamingIntervalInSeconds': 2.5, # set to 0 to receive quote per tick 'reliability': 'high' # set this field to 'high' value if you want to increase uptime of your account (recommended for production environments)
         })
     except Exception as err:
         # process errors